Interdisciplinary 301: Topics in Secondary Mathematics

 Regents Exams

 You will complete a sequence of New York State Regent's Exams from prior years.
 Read the entire exam.
 Complete all of and only the writing questions (unless instructed otherwise).
 Do not hand in the objective questions.
 The exams are due on Thursdays.
-This work will culminate in a Mathematics Competency Exam composed of questions from Regent's Exams (both objective and writing questions will be included) which will occur Thursday, March 29, 7-9p.
-Failure to complete at least 80% of the exam currectly will limit your course grade in 301 to no higher than a D. At least one retesting time may be scheduled individually in the instance of failure to pass.
+This work will culminate in a Mathematics Competency Exam composed of questions from Regent's Exams (both objective and writing questions will be included) which will occur Thursday, April 4, 7-9p.
+Failure to complete at least 80% of the exam correctly will limit your course grade in 301 to no higher than a D. At least one retesting time will be offered in the instance of failure to pass.

 Final Project